 It is also incorrect, under the definition of politics as interactions among conscious political practices, to restrict politics to the "public sphere".
 Politics occurs within families and other intimate relations in the private sphere as well as factories, schools, and, of course, the state itself.
+This is the meaning of the feminist slogan "the personal is political".
 What is more, it is a political question, not one given once and for all by the social relations themselves, precisely where the boundary between the public and private -- and thus the public and private spheres of political practice -- is drawn.
 While there may be good reasons in the study of politics to focus on the public arena of the formal "political system", especially the state, the theoretical domain of politics is much broader than this.

-This definition of politics and of political practice is considerably broader than that implicit in many Marxist analyses.
-Sometimes the analysis of politics is restricted to practices oriented to the state; other times to practices that take political power or domination as their object (rather than transformations of social relations in general).
-Under such more restricted definitions, if one could imagine a society without a state, and certainly if one can imagine a society without domination, then there would be no politics as well.
+This definition of politics and of political practice is considerably broader than that implicit in many Marxist analyses where often the analysis of politics is restricted to practices oriented to the state.
+Under such more restricted definitions, if one could imagine a society without a state, then there would be no politics as well.
 The withering away of the state, to use a venerable Marxist slogan, would also signal the withering away of politics.

-In the definition which I have offered, politics is an intrinsic feature of human social life, and while the hypothesized withering away of the state would certainly radically transform the terrain on which political practices occurred, politics as such would continue.
-If anything, one might expect, politics would loom larger in the daily life of average people, since the conscious transformation of social relations would no longer be primarily delegated to experts and politicians but would be a central feature of everyday practices.
+In the definition which I have offered, politics is an intrinsic feature of human social life because power is an intrinsic feature of social relations, and while the hypothesized withering away of the state would certainly radically transform the terrain on which political practices occurred, politics as such would continue.
+If anything, one might expect, politics would loom larger in the daily life of average people, since the conscious transformation of power relations would no longer be primarily delegated to experts and politicians but would be a central feature of everyday practices.

-2. Political Power
+2. POLITICAL POWER

-2.1 Power in General.
+- 2.1 Power in General.
 All practices of whatever sort involve "power", i.e. capacities to produce the transformations specific to the practice.
-"Economic power" in these terms refers to the capacity to transform nature, political power to the capacity to transform social relations, and ideological power to the capacity to transform subjectivity.

-2.2 Instrumental & structural power.
+"Economic power" in these terms refers to the capacity to transform nature, political power to the capacity to transform power relations, and ideological power to the capacity to transform subjectivity. - 2.2 Instrumental & structural power.
 The expression "capacity to transform" has both an instrumental and structural meaning.
 The instrumental meaning is the simplest.
 To say that a particular individual or group has a great deal of political power is to say that they effectively control a variety of resources which enables them to effectively transform social relations.
 These resources constitute the "means of production" of political practice and the conscious use of those means of production to accomplish transformations is what we have called "politics".